 To allow adequate time for needed proctor-instructor communication, students should provide this contact information to the instructor at least 5 business days before an exam occurs.
 Instructors should confirm its acceptability to students as soon as possible after receiving it.
 Emergencies due to proctor or student unavailability (proctor illness, family death, power outages, etc.) which require changes in proctoring arrangements within this 5-day window should be communicated to the instructor as early as possible.
 Changes will be allowed at the instructor’s discretion.
 The instructor may require formal documentation or proctor confirmation of the emergency.

 **A designated testing center is defined as an organization or unit within an organization that routinely provides classroom, accommodated, or sponsored examinations.
 This organization should meet typical testing standards such as providing lockers for disallowed materials, using security cameras, and verifying student identity.
-A list of such testing centers associated with the National Collegiate Testing Association (NCTA) can be found at http://www.ncta-testing.org/cctc/find.php.
+The National Collegiate Testing Association (NCTA) provides a list of such testing centers.